jariarkko/arch-model-t/draft-arkko-farrell-arch-model-t.md

 ## Beyond Communications Security {#beyondcommsec}

 There are, however, significant issues beyond communications security in the Internet.
-To begin with, it is not necessarily clear that one can trust all the endpoints.
+To begin with, it is not necessarily clear that one can trust all the endpoints in any protocol interaction.

 Of course, the endpoints were never trusted, but the pressures against endpoints issues seem to be mounting.
 For instance, the users may not be in as much control over their own devices as they used to be due to manufacturer-controlled operating system installations and locked device ecosystems.
-And within those ecosystems, even the applications that are available tend to have features that users by themselves would most likely not desire to have, such as excessive rights to media, location, and peripherals.
+And within those ecosystems, even the applications that are available tend to have privileges that users by themselves would most likely not desire those applications have, such as excessive rights to media, location, and peripherals.
 There are also designated efforts by various authorities to hack end-user devices as a means of intercepting data about the user.

 The situation is different, but not necessarily better on the side of servers.
-The pattern of communications in today's Internet is almost always via a third party that has at least as much information than the other parties have.
-For instance, these third parties are typically endpoints for any transport layer security connections, and able to see any communications or other messaging in cleartextx.
+The pattern of communications in today's Internet is almost always via a third party that has at least as much information as the other parties have.
+For instance, these third parties are typically endpoints for any transport layer security connections, and able to see any communications or other messaging in cleartext.
 There are some exceptions, of course, e.g., messaging applications with end-to-end protection.

 With the growth of trading users' information by many of these third parties, it becomes necessary to take precautions against endpoints that are compromised, malicious, or whose interests simply do not align with the interests of the users.